Guide to Healthcare Leadership Conferences (2026)

 This event cordially welcomes all experts of academia, government, and industry from all around the world to contribute to and help shape this conference through submissions of their research papers, posters, and abstracts.

-• Focus: The theme of this year’s conference is “Future-Proofing Digital Health for Always-On Care”
+• Focus: The theme of this year’s conference is “Inspiring a New Spirit: Global Collaboration for Sustainable Health”.

 • Sponsor: CBEES